 After seven to eight weeks, the young are weaned.
 When the kits leave the nest, they don't travel farther than 2 miles from home, according to the Massachusetts Department of Wildlife and Fisheries.
 Some species of squirrel have new litters every few months or as little as twice per year.

-According to the Integrated Taxonomic Information System (ITIS), the taxonomy of squirrels is:
+The taxonomy of squirrels, according to the Integrated Taxonomic Information System (ITIS), is:

 - Kingdom: Animalia

 - Phylum: Chordata